banner

 1.7 Other Passerine Birds

-The Passerine birds below all belong to various families.
-We can not put them together in any other way.
-The Nuthatch (family Sittidae - Nuthatchers) can be a very common bird in your garden, provided there are lots of trees in the vicinity.
-The Nuthatch can climb trees but not only that - he can also descend trees with its head pointed downward, which is very unique.
+The Passerine birds below all belong to various families and we can not group them in any other way.
+The Nuthatch (family Sittidae - Nuthatchers) can be a very common bird in your garden, provided there are many trees in the vicinity.
+The Nuthatch can climb trees but not only that - he can also descend trees with its head pointed downward which is very unique.
 It feeds mainly on insect and their larvae that live in wood.
-In winter it eagerly takes the food you offer.
-The Hedge Sparrow (family Prunellidae - Hedge Sparrows) does look like the other sparrows, but actually isn't even closely related to them.
-It has the same pattern of stripes and colours but, concluding from the shape of the beak, eats insects mainly.
-The bird is not shy at all and it is often taken to be an ordinary sparrow and goes about unnoticed.
+In winter it eagerly takes the food you offer on a bird feeder.
+The Hedge Sparrow (family Prunellidae - Hedge Sparrows) resembles other sparrows but actually it is not even closely related to them.
+It has the same pattern of stripes and colours but, concluding from the shape of the beak, it eats mainly insects.
+The bird is not shy at all and it is often erroneously assumed to be an ordinary sparrow and as such gets unnoticed.

 The Nuthatch (Sitta europaea) to the left and the Hedge Sparrow (Prunella modularis) to the right are insect eaters mainly.